top of page

 Local Wealth That Stays Local

-When a community owns its solar array, the financial returns stay in the neighborhood.
+When a community owns its solar array, financial returns remain in the neighborhood.
 Instead of profits flowing to distant investors or utility shareholders, revenue is reinvested locally — lowering energy bills, funding cooperative services, and building long-term wealth for members.
-Research shows local economic impacts are 3.4 times higher in community-owned projects than in comparable utility-owned ones.
+Research shows that local economic impacts are 3.4 times higher in community-owned projects than in comparable utility-owned projects.

 Solar Access for Everyone

-Community-owned solar lets renters, low-income households, and anyone without a suitable rooftop participate in — and profit from — clean energy.
-By organizing through cooperatives or member-owned LLCs, communities can pool resources to develop solar that would be out of reach for any individual household, spreading both the costs and the benefits equitably across members.
+Community-owned solar enables renters, low-income households, and anyone without a suitable rooftop to participate in — and profit from — clean energy.
+By organizing through cooperatives or member-owned LLCs, communities can pool resources to develop solar projects that would be out of reach for any individual household, spreading both the costs and the benefits equitably among members.

 Ownership is Influence

-Most community solar programs still leave residents as consumers, not decision-makers.
+Most community solar programs still leave residents as consumers rather than decision-makers.
 Community-owned solar is different: members vote on key decisions, shape how the project is run, and hold genuine governance rights over their energy infrastructure.
 This gives communities control over where energy dollars go and who benefits — a meaningful step toward energy democracy.

 Resilience When It Matters Most